confluentinc/ksql/docs-md/tutorials/materialized.md

 This sets up MySQL's transaction log so that Debezium can watch for changes as they occur.

-With that file in place, create a `docker-compose.yml` file that defines the services to launch:
+With this file in place, create a `docker-compose.yml` file that defines the services to launch:

 ```yaml
 ---